ChrisBAshton/secretary/README.md

 Automatic quality-assurance checks, ensuring your articles meet editorial guidelines.

-Users define their editorial rules in YAML (see Settings -> Secretary) according to a number of built-in rule functions.
+Users define their editorial rules in YAML (see Settings -> Secretary) according to a number of [built-in rule functions](https://github.com/ChrisBAshton/secretary/tree/master/rules), or any [external rule functions](https://github.com/ChrisBAshton/secretary-rule-gallery-at-top) that conform to the API.
 For example, Secretary can show a warning if you've forgotten to set a Featured Image for your post, by adding the `featured-image` rule to your YAML config.

 Secretary comes with 7 different rules out of the box, but other plugins could in theory provide rules to Secretary by calling `SecretaryRules::register`.